noey2020/How-to-Talk-Data-Science/README.md

 Learning?
 Is it a classification task, a regression task, or something else?
 Should you use batch learning or online learning techniques?

+Select a Performance Measure

+Your next step is to select a performance measure.
+A typical performance measure for regression problems is the Root Mean Square Error (RMSE).
+It gives an idea of how much error the system typically makes in its predictions, with a higher weight for large errors.

+RMSE X, h = 1m
+S i = 1
+m
+h x i - y i 2

 ...
 ...